garv-makkar/Tank-Stars-Game/README.md

 # Tank-Stars-Game
+It is a desktop application based 2 layer game where tanks shoot at each other.
 This is a team Project of course Advance Programming.
-We used the OOPs concepts and LibGdx Library and made a desktop Game.
+We used the OOPs concepts, 'LibGdx' Library and 'Tiled' to build this project.